RBI Slashes Repo Rate to 5.25%

 Home Loan (EBLR)FloatingHighImmediate -25 bps drop.

-Home Loan (MCLR)FloatingLowDelayed by 6-12 months.
+Home Loan (MCLR)FloatingLowDelayed by 6 to 12 months.

 Auto LoanFixedNoneNo change for existing loans.